A Brief History of the Movement That Changed the World

 Enter Marsha P. Johnson

-The P in Marsha P stands for "Pay No Mind".
-She was a force of nature throughout the ’70s and ’80s.
-She was known for her bright smile, flower crowns, and fierce advocacy for LGBTQIA+ rights.
-Marsha co-founding STAR (Street Transvestite Action Revolutionaries) with Sylvia Rivera to protect unhoused queer youth and trans women of color.
+The P in Marsha P stands for “Pay No Mind.”
+She was a force of nature throughout the ’70s and ’80s—bright smile, flower crowns, and fierce advocacy for LGBTQIA+ rights.
+Marsha co-founded STAR (Street Transvestite Action Revolutionaries) with Sylvia Rivera to protect unhoused queer youth and trans women of color.

-STAR was one of the first organizations in the United States to focus specifically on the needs of transgender, gender-nonconforming, and unhoused LGBTQ+ youth, long before mainstream LGBTQ+ groups included trans voices.
-They provided shelter, food, and support through a communal space called the STAR House in New York City, which served as both refuge and activist headquarters.
-While the original STAR is no longer active, its legacy lives on through modern organizations inspired by its mission, like the Sylvia Rivera Law Project and the Marsha P. Johnson Institute, which continue the fight for trans liberation, racial justice, and the rights of the most marginalized members of the LGBTQIA+ community.
+STAR was among the first U.S. groups focused on the needs of transgender, gender-nonconforming, and unhoused LGBTQ+ youth.
+They provided shelter, food, and support through the STAR House in New York City.
+While the original STAR is no longer active, its legacy lives on through organizations like the Sylvia Rivera Law Project and the Marsha P. Johnson Institute.

 From Protest to Pride